home-assistant/home-assistant.io/source/_integrations/roborock.markdown

 ### Button

 There are currently four buttons that allow you to reset the various maintenance items on your vacuum.
-This cannot be undone after pressing - so they are disabled by default to make sure you know what you are doing before you click on them.
+Pressing the button cannot be undone.
+For this reason,  they are disabled by default to make sure they are not pressed unintentionally.

-Reset sensor consumable - The sensors on your vacuum are intended to be cleaned after 30 hours of use
+Reset sensor consumable - The sensors on your vacuum are expected to be cleaned after 30 hours of use.

 Reset side brush consumable - The side brush is expected to be replaced every 200 hours.

-Reset main brush consumable - the Main brush/ roller is expected ot be replaced every 300 hours.
+Reset main brush consumable - The main brush/ roller is expected to be replaced every 300 hours.

-Reset air filter - the Air filter is expected to be replaced every 150 hours.
+Reset air filter - The Air filter is expected to be replaced every 150 hours.

 ## FAQ